-Let’s look at what audience segmentation is, why it’s important, and how you can use audience segmentation examples to get ideas for dividing your audience and boosting your marketing effectiveness.
+Let’s look at what audience segmentation is, why it’s important, and some key audience segmentation examples you can use to generate ideas for dividing boosting your marketing effectiveness.

 What is Audience Segmentation?

-Audience segmentation is a process of dividing the audience into segments based on predefined criteria such as behavior, geographical location, historical data, product usage, and other parameters.
-In the ad tech industry, audience segmentation is used for ad targeting.
+Audience segmentation is the process of dividing your audience into segments based on predefined criteria such as behaviour, geographical location, historical data, product usage and other parameters.
+In the ad-tech industry, audience segmentation is used for ad targeting.

-An example is creating separate ads for audiences based on whether they’re iOS users or android users, window users or mac users, or desktop or mobile users.
+One example is creating separate ads for audiences based on whether they are iOS users vs android users, window users vs mac users, or desktop vs mobile users.

 A more simplified example would be of an athlete user who responds to ads related to fitness.
 This is where audience segmentation helps – knowing the preferences and interests of your target audience to present them with targeted advertising so they tend to subscribe or return for more.

-- Helps you provide your audience with personalized treatment.
-Today, customers seek personalized experiences, and they want super-relevant offers at the right time, too.
-This became possible once social networks and search engines started collecting a lot of behavioral and demographic data about people so that brands can divide people into segments and tailor their messages more precisely.
+Today, customers seek personalized experiences and they want super-relevant offers at the perfect time.
+This became possible once social networks and search engines started collecting a lot of behavioural and demographic data that allows brands to divide people into segments and tailor their messages more precisely.

-- Helps you overcome competitors.
-Fierce competition in online marketing makes it hard to market your products today.
-However, if you are smart with your segmentation, you can tailor your ads, nurture and convert leads into customers better than your competitors.
+Fierce online marketing competition makes it harder to successfully market your products.
+However, with segmentation, you can tailor your ads, and nurture and convert leads into customers more effectively than your competitors.

-- Helps you build meaningful relationships with the audience.
-To satisfy modern customers, brands need to educate and entertain them.
-With Mapsted’s segmentation tools on hand, companies can create thought out content marketing strategies that appeal to every customer.
+To satisfy modern consumers, brands need to educate and entertain them.
+With Mapsted’s segmentation tools on hand, companies can create thought-out content marketing strategies that appeal to every customer.